CSeddon01/CSeddon01/README.md

 ## ✨ Hi there!
 I'm Christy.
 Happy Coding! ✨

-- 🔭 I LOVE learning! - Sophophilic: a person who loves to gather knowledge with a higher emphasis on wisdom.
+- 🔭 I LOVE learning and coding!!! - Sophophilic: a person who loves to gather knowledge with a higher emphasis on wisdom.
 - ❤️ How to reach me: [CSeddon01](https://www.linkedin.com/in/christine-seddon-2a97a2158/)
 - 😄 Pronouns: she/her
 -